symfony/symfony-docs/reference/events.rst

 Kernel Events
 -------------

-Each event thrown by the Kernel is a subclass of :class:`Symfony\\Component\\HttpKernel\\Event\\KernelEvent`.
+Each event dispatched by the kernel is a subclass of :class:`Symfony\\Component\\HttpKernel\\Event\\KernelEvent`.
 This means that each event has access to the following information: